 Japanese Carpentry Class Tool List

-24 mm (1") and 12mm (1/2") are required but bring other various sizes if you have them; 48 mm (2”) and 3~6mm (1/8") will be very helpful.
+18 to 24 mm (3/4~1") and 12mm (1/2") are required, but bring other various sizes including slick chisels, if you have them, 48 mm (2”) will be very helpful.
 Any style of chisel will work; of course Japanese would be best.
-Bring at least 1 new Japanese chisel.

 - Hand planes

-1 medium 270mm Ryoba (double-edged) saw: Also a small saw 210mm~240mm crosscut or ryoba for tenon shoulders.
-A crosscut Dozuki (Japanese Backsaw) will also work.
+1 medium 270mm Ryoba (double-edged) saw: Also a small saw 210mm~240mm crosscut or ryoba for tenon shoulders or a crosscut Dozuki (Japanese Backsaw) will be useful.